willymcallister/willymcallister.github.io/_articles/6-3inductor_how_it_works.md

 comments: true
 ---

-When you make an inductor your goal is to create a component that behaves like the ideal inductor equation,
+When you make an inductor the goal is to create a component that behaves like the ideal inductor equation,

 $v = \text L \,\dfrac{di}{dt}$